Compassionate Care Rooted in Community

 About Xioma Diaz

-With over 30 years of experience in senior care and physical therapy, Xioma Diaz has dedicated her career to helping seniors and their families navigate the complexities of aging with compassion and expertise.
+Xioma Diaz has more than 30 years of experience in senior care and physical therapy.
+She has dedicated her career to helping seniors and their families navigate the aging process with compassion and expertise.

-Xioma graduated with her Bachelor of Physical Therapy Degree from Northern Illinois University in 1994.
+Xioma earned her Bachelor of Physical Therapy from Northern Illinois University in 1994.
+Since then, she has worked exclusively with older adults in Skilled Nursing, Memory Care, and Assisted Living settings.

 - Meet Eric Shenk